 How To Clean An Old Empty Fish Tank With Vinegar

-Vinegar is ideal for cleaning an old fish tank and will have it looking like new in no time.
+Vinegar is ideal for cleaning an old fish tank and can make it look like new in no time.

 There are no real limitations when cleaning an empty tank, except that you should remove all the vinegar by rinsing it thoroughly before using it.
 Although not a significant problem, vinegar residue that remains on the glass can affect the pH of the tank water when you are trying to cycle it from new.